 This 1965 Beatles song is one of the Fab Four’s most critically-acclaimed works.
 It was the very first rock and roll song ever to incorporate the sound coming from an indigenous Indian sitar.
 This paved the way for other rock stars at the time to use other non-mainstream music instruments in their compositions.
 The song had an ingenious innuendo and just enough ambiguity to satisfy even the most avid of Bob Dylan fans.
 The song is also a testament to the Liverpool band’s growing creativity and increasing artistic and musical awareness.

-Strumming Norwegian Wood is easy, since the song only has about 6 or so chords to keep your fingers busy.
+Strumming Norwegian Wood is easy since the song only has about 6 or so chords to keep your fingers busy.
 Unfortunately, strumming alone will not give you a melody that is as beautiful as adding a few fingerstyles to the strumming technique.
 Most beginners will find this pushing it too far.
 I’d say it’s worth the effort.
 You may feel like you’re stretching your fretting ring finger and pinkie to the hilt.
 However, the melody that you will produce is enough to get everyone humming and singing along to your guitar playing.
-I urge you to learn using both the strumming and the fingerstyle technique in playing this song.
+I urge you to learn to use both the strumming and the fingerstyle technique in playing this song.
 You’ll thank me later if you do decide to make guitar playing more than just a hobby.

 17. Can’t Buy Me Love